mendixlabs/app-services-components/README.md

 The idea behind it:

 You wrap all the drag and droppable widgets into one containing dataview that is connected to a simple non persistable entity with one string attribute.
 This is used to manage state between the widgets.
-For every colum you want you implement one Widget and configure it as set out below. this will give you the ability to order horizontally inside a colum and vertically (drag between one widget and another).
+For every column you want you implement one Widget and configure it as set out below. this will give you the ability to order horizontally inside a column and vertically (drag between one widget and another).

 <p align="center">
 <h3>Usage</h3>